luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Inventory-Check/Inventory-Check-from-Ambient-Area.md

 id68process--> |INSERT| id68-insert
 :::

-ID68 will be sent from AGC to WareNavi to indicate Pallet has arrived to related Station in ASRS.
-Upon receiving of ID68, insertion of data will be executed.
+ID68 will be sent from AGC to WareNavi to indicate Pallet has arrived at related Station.
+Upon receiving of ID68, insertion of data will be executed for Stations 1301 or 1302.

 ## DNOPERATIONDISPLAY
 - CARRY_KEY = MC Key information from ID68